-As a small business owner, you’ve probably heard of an electronic funds transfer (EFT) and an automated clearing house (ACH) payment.
+As a business owner, you’ve probably heard of an electronic funds transfer (EFT) and an automated clearing house (ACH) payment.
 But, did you know these terms aren’t interchangeable?

 To make the differences clearer, we’ve broken them down in just one sentence.👇